On This Page

 South Sudan (Republic of South Sudan) is a developing nation classified as low income.
 Located in eastern Africa (south of Sudan and west of Ethiopia), the climate is classified as humid equatorial (short dry season) in the south and dry (semi arid) in the north.

 See also: Library article for Yellow Fever

 - Official Status: listed by WHO as a country where YF transmission risk is present.

-Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against cholera, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, meningococcal meningitis, rabies, or typhoid fever.
+Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against cholera, Ebola virus disease, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, meningococcal meningitis, mpox, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria